-Since the earlier editions (1995, 2005, 2012) numerous practical questions have been raised and additional input has been sought from mass calibration experts.
-This edition seeks to enhance the original publications and provide additional guidance.
-Copies of Standard Operating Procedures 5 and 28 (3-1 Weighing Designs and Advanced Weighing Designs respectively) are included as an appendix.
+Since the earlier editions (1995, 2005, 2012, 2014) numerous practical questions have been raised and additional input has been sought from mass calibration experts.
+This edition seeks to enhance prior editions and provide additional guidance.
 Additional weighing designs, equations for between-time standard deviations, and updates for uncertainty analysis are included as well.
+The 2012 edition was updated to address updated definitions in metrological traceability.
+The 2014 update was primarily editorial with minor clarifications.
+SOP 5 and SOP 28 underwent additional updates to improve consistency in mass calibration uncertainties and reporting.
+In 2018, additional clarification has been provided.